DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, MLB and more

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-There are just three divisional contests in NFL Week 7, with the first taking place on Thursday Night Football.
-A rivalry game between the Steelers and Bengals is the opportune time to jump on the latest DraftKings Pick6 promo code.
-As with many of the best DFS apps, you can wager on NFL player props for stars like Aaron Rodgers, D.K.
-Metcalf, Ja'Marr Chase and others with this sports betting bonus code.
+Thursday Night Football will see a historic matchup between Aaron Rodgers and Joe Flacco as the Pittsburgh Steelers visit the Cincinnati Bengals.
+It is the fourth matchup of 40+ year old starting QBs since 1950, and this kind of history makes it a great time to utilize the latest DraftKings Pick6 promo code.
+You can make NFL prop bets on the grizzled QBs on several of the best DFS apps, or you can wager on their younger teammates like Ja'Marr Chase, D.K.
+Metcalf and Chase Brown.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.